hieu123-loa/IntentSwap-Prototype/README.md

 • When a user accepts a Solution, the transaction is executed on-chain.
 This can be done via an atomic transaction bundle to ensure that all steps of the Intent are completed or none at all.

 • Solvers can be rewarded with a small fee for finding a solution (which can be built into the swap price or paid separately).
+4. Potential Scalability Features:

+• Cross-Chain Intents: "I want to swap 1 ETH on Ethereum for SOL on Solana."
+IntentSwap will find the best cross-chain bridge and DEX.

+• Arbitrage Intents: "I want to take advantage of the price difference between Uniswap and Sushiswap for the ETH/USDC pair."
+(For advanced users/bots).

+• Compound Intents: "I want to swap ETH for USDC, then stake 50% of that USDC on Aave, and use the remaining 50% to buy NFT X."

+• Intent Bundling: Execute multiple Intents at once.

+• Gas-less/Sponsored Intents: Solvers can pay users gas fees in exchange for a small portion of the profit from executing the Intent.

+5. Benefits of using Intents:

+• Simplified user experience: Users do not need deep technical knowledge of DeFi.

+• Optimization: Always get the best rates and routes.

+• Anti-MEV/Front-running: Solvers can execute transactions in a single block or use MEV protection techniques.

+• Flexibility: Supports complex and diverse Intents.

+• Scalability: Solvers' network can scale to handle more Intents